pyhys/minimalmodbus/trunk/README.txt

 Implemented functions
 ---------------------
 These are the functions to use for reading and writing registers and bits of your instrument.
 Study the documentation of your instrument to find which Modbus function code to use.
+The function codes are given in decimal in this table.

 +---------------------------------------+------------------+---------------+-------------------+---------------+
 | Data type in slave                    | Read             | Function code | Write             | Function code |